BlackFueg/Gweeb/README.md

    - May not work across different subnets

 ## Troubleshooting

+### Windows
 1. **Devices not discovering each other**:
    - Ensure all machines are on the same network
-   - Check firewall settings for Python/Gweeb
+   - Check Windows Firewall settings for Python/Gweeb
    - If using ZeroTier, verify all machines show "OK" status

+### macOS
+1. **Installation issues**:
+   - Ensure Homebrew is installed
+   - Check system requirements are met
+   - Make sure you have write permissions to ~/Applications

+### Linux (BETA)
+1. **System tray icon not showing**:
+   - GNOME users: Install "KStatusNotifierItem/AppIndicator Support" extension
+   - Verify your desktop environment supports system tray icons
+   - Try restarting your session

-2. **Text not sending**:
+2. **Notifications not working**:
+   - Install `python3-dbus` package: `sudo apt install python3-dbus`
-   - Check if auto-send is enabled in the tray menu
+   - Check if D-Bus is running: `systemctl --user status dbus`
-   - Verify network connectivity between machines
-   - Look for any firewall blocking messages
+   - App will fall back to Qt notifications if D-Bus is unavailable

 3. **Installation issues**:
-   - Windows: Run installer without admin privileges
-   - macOS: Ensure Homebrew is installed
+   - Run `sudo apt install python3-venv python3-pip` if not already installed
-   - Check system requirements are met
+   - Check if Qt dependencies are installed
+   - Ensure ~/.local/bin is in your PATH

 ## Development
 To set up a development environment: